hsemple/QGIS_Tutorials/source/map_projections.rst

 This tutorial introduces you to the basics of temporarily displaying map layers in different projections and coordinate systems using QGIS.
 This is also called changing the projections 'on the fly' and does not alter the underlying coordinates of the map layers.

-The tutorial will also show how to permanently change the underlying projection and coordinate systems of the map layers, and how to convert maps with different coordinates into a common coordinate system.
+The tutorial will also illustrate how to permanently change the underlying projection and coordinate systems of the map layers, and how to convert maps with different coordinates into a common coordinate system.

 Finally, the tutorial will show how to change projections in ArcGIS Online.
 We will touch on projections for world maps, US maps, and maps of Michigan.